It is never too late to learn.

 5. The built-in exchange facility using decentralised exchanges means that you do not need to register with an online exchange or learn to use any online trading platform (unless you wish to obtain coins not supported by Exodus)

 Many recently introduced cryptocurrencies are not yet supported by Exodus.
-For storage of the latest ERC20 compatible tokens Marvin recommends you install the MetaMask extension to your web browser from https://metamask.io/ and another advantage of installing MetaMask is that it will enable you to use of the UniSwap decentralised exchange at https://app.uniswap.org/#/swap
+For storage of the latest ERC20 compatible tokens Marvin recommends you install the MetaMask extension to your web browser.
+An advantage of installing MetaMask is that it will enable you to use of the Uniswap decentralised exchange and the OpenSea marketplace for NFTs.

 When you first install and activate your wallet you will be invited to write down a list of keywords that can be used to re-generate your wallet in the event of failure or loss of your device.
 Never store this list of keywords electronically on your device as access to this information by a hacker would give the hacker the ability to control your wallet.
 This list of 12 or 24 keywords is sometimes called your private key mnemonic or may be called your recovery phrase or your list of seed words.